-\paragraph{Training Protocol.} We completely freeze the PTM $\phi(\cdot)$ and only train the TOSCA's parameters $\Theta_{B} = \{W_{down}, W_{up}, V_{down}, V_{up}\}$ together with the prototypical classifier $W^\top$.
-We utilize a new TOSCA module for each incremental stage $b$ which lets the model encode task-specific information in these lightweight modules by optimizing a composite objective function that combines cross-entropy loss with $\ell_1$-regularization as in \cref{eq:training-loss} where $\lambda$ controls the regularization strength.
+\paragraph{Training Protocol.} We completely freeze the parameters of FM and only train the TOSCA's parameters $\Theta = \{W_{down}, W_{up}, V_{down}, V_{up}\}$ together with the prototypical classifier $W^\top$.
+We utilize a new TOSCA module for each incremental stage $t$ with the parameters $\Theta_t$, which encodes task-specific information by optimizing a composite objective function that combines cross-entropy loss with $\ell_1$-regularization as

-The $\ell_1$ term induces sparsity in the parameters, encouraging orthogonal configurations across different tasks.
-This orthogonal specialization enables each module to focus on distinct feature dimensions, preventing interference between successive tasks \cite{sparse_orthogonal, o_lora}.
+where $\lambda$ controls the regularization strength.
+The $\ell_1$ term induces to use of only a sparse subset of weights in the module, which encourages orthogonality.
+This orthogonal specialization enables each module to specialize on distinct feature dimensions, preventing interference between the tasks~\cite{sparse_orthogonal, o_lora}.